selinatas/Online-Funding-System/README.md

 # Online-Funding-System
-A database application project using Python and SQLite, like Kickstarter.
-SQLiteStudio and PySimpleGUI are utilized.
+A Kickstarter-like GUI application built using Python with a database built using SQLite.